georgegeorgitsis/my-football/README.md

 Each Team is created for the genetic algorithm purposes and is having a formation.

 #### (GA)
-My Football GA uses population of 800 individuals, elitism of 20 and 0.4 change of mutation.
+My Football GA uses population of 800 individuals, elitism of 20 and 1 chance of mutation.

 - Elitism (20 individuals)
 - Roulette selection